qemus/qemu-arm/readme.md

   - Reduces the learning curve and eliminates the need for a dedicated Proxmox or ESXi server

- - Has a web-based viewer to control the machine directly from your browser
+ - Web-based viewer to control the machine directly from your browser

-  - Uses high-performance QEMU options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed
+  - High-performance QEMU options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed

 *Note: for KVM acceleration you need a Linux-based operating system, as it's not available on MacOS unfortunately.*